acsicuib/YAFS/README.md

 NEWS
 ====
 A new version of YAFS is available in the [branch](https://github.com/acsicuib/YAFS/tree/YAFS3).
-- Supports +Python3.6.
+- It supports +Python3.6.
-- Depends on fewer third libraries.
+- It depends on fewer third libraries.
 It is lighter and easier to install.
 - It has 4 awesome "tutorial_scenarios" or skeletons so you can use them to create your scenario with artificial intelligence, rules, neural networks, ... with whatever you want.
+- Notes:
-- Note: the examples in folder "examples" is not up to date for this version yet, but the code is kept for you to inspire.
+  - Previous examples in folder "examples" are not up to date for this version yet, but the code is kept for you to inspire.
-- Note: some parts of the Doc is not still updated.
+  - Some parts of the Doc are not still updated.

 DESCRIPTION
 ===========